-State Representative Joseph Ciresi was elected as the state representative for the 146th Legislative District in the commonwealth of Pennsylvania in November 2018.
+State Representative Joe Ciresi was elected as the state representative for the 146th Legislative District in the commonwealth of Pennsylvania in November 2018.
 He resides in Limerick Township, Montgomery County, with his wife, Pam, and son, Danny.

-Joe has been the director of sales and promotions for 16 years at the Kimmel Center for the Performing Arts.
+Prior to his election, Joe was the director of sales and promotions for 16 years at the Kimmel Center for the Performing Arts.
 He also served 12 years on the Spring-Ford Area School Board, which included three years as president and three years as vice-president.
 During his tenure, Joe and the other board members reduced the school district's debt by over $125 million and moved the district into the top 2 percent out of Pennsylvania's 500 public school districts.
-The district also expanded the high school's Advanced Placement program and implemented the nation's first-of-its-kind Hybrid Learning Center.
-In 2012, Spring-Ford received the National Blue Ribbon Award — the first in the district's history.

 Born in Long Island, N.Y., Joe was the first in his family to attend college.
 He received his bachelor's degree from the University of Miami, where he met his wife.